thisismypassport/shrinko8/README.md

 * To compile parens8 without otherwise minifying your cart, you can pass `--minify-transform-only` in the command-line.
 * To skip compiling parens8 during minification, you can pass `--no-minify-transform` in the command-line.

+## Advanced Parens-8 usage

 You are free to use the functions included when using Parens8 yourself for other purposes:
 * `run_ps8` - takes a string, decodes it and runs it.
 To compile into a string, you can pass the `dest=<global variable>` option to parens8 to have it assign the result to a global variable instead of calling run_ps8 immediately.
 (The compiled string will not work on other parens8 interpreters, however, as each interpreter is unique)
 * `ps8_decode` - takes a string, returns a function that returns the next lua object decoded from the string each time it's called.
 To encode such a string, call serialize from [here](https://codeberg.org/wellspring-labs/parens-8/src/commit/9950db65bb487e5cfc933170115b323469855c46/serializers/generic.lua).
-By default doesn't support tables, can add option `deserialize=full` if you want to encode/decode tables.
+By default doesn't support tables, but you can add the option `deserialize=full` to parens8 if you want to encode/decode tables.
-* `_ps8_decompress` - available only if option `compress` is added to parens8. takes 2 strings produced by the compressor and returns a decompressed string.
+* `_ps8_decompress` - available only if the option `compress` is added to parens8.
+Takes 2 strings produced by the compressor and returns a decompressed string.
 To compress a string into these 2 strings, do `output2 = lzw_compress(input, bit_writer(function(byte) output1..=chr(byte) end))` using functions from [here](https://codeberg.org/wellspring-labs/parens-8/src/commit/9950db65bb487e5cfc933170115b323469855c46/util/lzw.lua).

 # Linting